listenToRipley/nataliekendrick/README.md

 - [Tailwind](https://tailwindui.com/documentation)
 - [Craco](https://www.npmjs.com/package/@craco/craco)

 Each component type is made with a tsx document.
+This is the expectation of entry points, per the [tsconfig](https://www.typescriptlang.org/tsconfig#jsx) using `"jsx": "react-jsx"`.
+These files should be labeled as `.jsx` and will not be able to use the tsx typing options.
+See [App](./src/App.jsx) and [Home](./src/Components/Home.jsx).

 ### TODO
-1. Test server
-2. Add netlify content back in
+1. Add netlify content back in

 ## Resources
 [React Launch Docs](./REACT_README.md)